Marinette, Wisconsin: Arts and culture

+Wisconsin State Historical Marker no. 602 honoring animated film director John Hubley is in Marinette at the Stephenson Public Library.

-Recreation and tourism
+Parks and recreation

 Marinette offers a variety of recreational activities and major events throughout the year.
 Tourism is promoted by the Marinette Menominee Area Chamber of Commerce.

-Parks

 Marinette has 5 parks that offer sightseeing, fishing, sledding, cross-country skiing, swimming, tennis, ice skating, picnic areas, baseball, and hiking.
 They are: